DanielKrawisz/Entropy/Physics.md

 $$a_i(t) = \sum_{j : i\neq j}f_{j->i}(x_j(t), v_j(t))$$

 Where $f_{j->i}$ is the acceleration caused by body $j$ on body $i$.

-### Inertia and Newton's First Law

-*Inertia* is an archaic concept that has no place in modern physics but which has been frozen into the jargon because of the influence of Kepler, the one who first proposed it.

-Newton's overriding influence.
-Inertia was defined by him as "a power of resisting by which every body, as much as in it lies, endeavours to persevere in its present state, whether it be of rest or of moving uniformly forward in a right line".
-However, in the present discussion, inertia should be understood as a word that refers to motion at constant velocity and has no other connotation.

-In my reading of Newton, it appears that his discussion of inertia engages with earlier work on physics but is made obsolete later by the introduction of Newton's three laws of motion and after that is no longer relevant.
-If you were to do experiments to attempt to approximate an isolated body, perhaps by rolling balls on flat surfaces, you would notice that the balls rolled father as they stopped as you reduced friction or sources of interactions with the ball.
-You might also notice that you need to push the ball more to make it move at higher speeds.
-This is how you might come up with something like inertia, if you didn't have a clear concept of force.

-The principle of inertia is often conflated with Newton's first law, but it is not the same thing.
-Newton's first law says "every object perseveres in its state of rest, or of uniform motion in a right line, unless it is compelled to change that state by forces impressed thereon".
-Thus, the first law establishes that motion at constant velocity is the natural motion of an isolated body, which is what the previous section was about.
-The first law does not say that a body resists change or what happens when the force acts on it, whereas the principle of inertia does.
-According to the principle of inertia, if a force acts on a body, the body will resist changing its velocity in reaction to that force.
-Thus, the principle of inertia is much more like Newton's second law, except that the second law is a lot better because it establishes *how* the body resists the force, which is in proprtion to its mass.
-In fact, I would say that Newton's second law emplies that inertia cannot be anything *other* than mass.

-You would only say that Newton's first law and the principle of inertia are equivalent if you were imagining that some power of resistance is required to keep a body at a constant velocity, as if some internal force always exists to degrade its motion, something you would only think inertial motion rather than slowing down and standing still, which is what you would think if you still believed with Aristotle that a body's natural motion was to approach a state of rest, a notion that had been refuted not just by Galileo but by Jean Buridan long before.
-Indeed, this concept of inertia is much closer to how it was originally defined by Kepler, who described inertia as a force that prevents a moving body from slowing down.

-Thus, the principle of inertia is *not* the same as Newton's first law and inertia is not an explanation for inertial motion.
-Ineria is simply a confusing vestage in modern physics.
-We have a much better explanation for inertial motion and that is the principle of relativity.

 ### Principle of Relativity